equinor/APS-Facies/docs/aps-user-guide/define-aps-job/job-setting/select-mode/fmu-assisted-history-matching-mode/extrapolate-3d-custom-trend-in-ertbox/README.md

     - Assign a constant
     - Alternative extrapolation methods

-The user can choose between various extrapolation methods like:- Assigning constant value
+The user can choose between various extrapolation methods like:

+- Assigning constant value

 - Extrapolated upwards or downwards column by column from the nearest defined grid cell in that column